The world of sports betting changed three years ago, and DraftKings wants to mark the occasion with a special offer.

 The ruling paved the way for the legalization of sports betting in all 50 states.

-DraftKings customers need to opt-in and claim their free bet on Friday to take advantage of the offer, however.
+DraftKings customers need to opt-in and claim their bonus bet on Friday to take advantage of the offer, however.
 It’s available to all DraftKings users.

 Keep in mind:

-- The free bet amount is not included in any returns or winnings.
+- The bonus bet amount is not included in any returns or winnings.

 - It’s not redeemable for cash.
 Customers can’t transfer or get a refund on the promotional credit.